 Careers and Salary Outlook For Master of Jurisprudence Online Graduates

 The abilities of a jurisprudence graduate can benefit a wide array of organizations and individuals.
 As a result, program graduates may pursue careers as corporate attorneys, civil rights lawyers, contract lawyers, regulatory and ethics lawyers, or international business lawyers.
-Individuals can even form their own law firms and specialize in copyright infringement, bankruptcy, tax law, or any other field of law, and even provide advice to educational institutions and healthcare providers.
+Individuals can even form their own law firms, specializing in copyright infringement, bankruptcy, tax law, or any other field of law, and even provide advice to educational institutions and healthcare providers.
 Some jurisprudence jobs usually held by MJ graduates include but are not limited to:

 • Risk Managers